idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Idaho Criminal Court Records

 Idaho’s public record laws allow interested members of the public to view or obtain copies of Idaho criminal court records on request.
-Given the unique processes employed by most judicial districts, the requirements for accessing these records generally varies depending on the case and its custodian.
+Given the unique processes employed by most judicial districts, the requirements for accessing these records generally vary depending on the case and its custodian.
 However non-confidential records can be obtained by members of the public while records that are confidential or sealed by court order are restricted to eligible persons.
 To access these records, interested persons may use state-managed or third party online resources, make in-person requests to the courthouse where the case was heard or making mail-in queries to the appropriate record custodian

 How Do I Find Idaho Criminal Court Records Online?